Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Abstract

 \section{Abstract}

 Unsupervised domain adaptation (UDA) aims to adapt a model of the labeled source domain to an unlabeled target domain.
-Although the domain shifts may exist in various dimensions such as appearance, textures, etc, the contextual dependency, which is generally shared across different domains, is neglected by recent methods.
-In this paper, we utilize this important clue as explicit prior knowledge and propose end-to-end Context-Aware Mixup (CAMix) for domain adaptive semantic segmentation.
-Firstly, we design a contextual mask generation strategy by leveraging accumulated spatial distributions and contextual relationships.
-The generated contextual mask is critical in this work and will guide the domain mixup.
-In addition, we define the significance mask to indicate where the pixels are credible.
-To alleviate the over-alignment (e.g., early performance degradation), the source and target significance masks are mixed based on the contextual mask into the mixed significance mask, and we introduce a significance-reweighted consistency loss on it.
-Experimental results show that the proposed method outperforms the state-of-the-art methods by a large margin on two widely-used domain adaptation benchmarks, i.e., GTAV $\rightarrow $ Cityscapes and SYNTHIA $\rightarrow $ Cityscapes.
+Existing UDA-based semantic segmentation approaches always reduce the domain shifts in pixel level, feature level, and output level.
+However, almost all of them largely neglect the contextual dependency, which is generally shared across different domains, leading to less-desired performance.
+In this paper, we propose a novel Context-Aware Mixup (CAMix) framework for domain adaptive semantic segmentation, which exploits this important clue of context-dependency as explicit prior knowledge in a fully end-to-end trainable manner for enhancing the adaptability toward the target domain.
+Firstly, we present a contextual mask generation strategy by leveraging the accumulated spatial distributions and prior contextual relationships.
+The generated contextual mask is critical in this work and will guide the context-aware domain mixup on three different levels.
+Besides, provided the context knowledge, we introduce a significance-reweighted consistency loss to penalize the inconsistency between the mixed student prediction and the mixed teacher prediction, which alleviates the negative transfer of the adaptation, \emph{e.g.,} early performance degradation.
+Extensive experiments and analysis demonstrate the effectiveness of our method against the state-of-the-art approaches on widely-used UDA benchmarks.